datastax/dsbulk/changelog/README.md

 - [new feature] DAT-129: Handle connector recoverable read errors gracefully.
 - [improvement] DAT-132: When logging bound parameters of statements, be more clear about unset values.
 - [bug] DAT-130: nullStrings setting doesn't handle "null" string properly.
+- [improvement] DAT-133: When encountering a field parsing error, report the field index/name.